 Other than ordinary course business permits generally applicable to companies operating in each particular jurisdiction and regulations pertaining to foreign investment (described in further detail below), Swvl does not believe it is required to obtain any other registrations, licenses, permits or approvals to conduct its business as presently conducted in each of the other jurisdictions in which it operates.
 Swvl further believes that it possesses all such business permits, the failure of which to possess would be material to Swvl's operations as presently conducted in the jurisdictions in which it operates.
 However, as regulation of the ridesharing industry in these jurisdictions remains under development, new laws and regulations may be adopted or implemented that could increase or otherwise change the requirements applicable to Swvl.
 In addition, regulators may interpret existing laws and regulations that were not intended to apply to ridesharing businesses to apply to Swvl or its operations.
-Further, Swvl may expand its operations in the jurisdictions in which it operates in ways that would require additional licenses.
-If Swvl fails to obtain any required registrations, licenses, permits or approvals or is otherwise found to be operating its business in a manner that is not compliant with applicable law, Swvl may be subject to fines, revocation of its licenses and permits or other sanctions or be required to discontinue or restrict Swvl's operations in such jurisdictions.
-Any such required registrations, licensees, permits and approvals may be difficult for Swvl to obtain.
+Further, Swvl may expand its operations, licenses, permits or approvals or is otherwise found to be operating its business in a manner that is not compliant with applicable law, Swvl may be subject to fines, revocation of its licenses and permits or other sanctions or be required to discontinue or restrict Swvl's operations in such jurisdictions.
+Any such required registrations, licenses, permits and approvals may be difficult for Swvl to obtain.
 Swvl cannot predict the effect that the interpretation of existing or new laws or regulations may have on Swvl's business.